This post contains affiliate links. Read the full disclosure here

 How to Get Started?

 Prepare your resume and check out this article where I also listed sites to go to for proofreading jobs.
+I also recommend checking out Caitlyn’s free 76-minute proofreading workshop to see if proofreading is for you.

 You can get started right away.
 Once you have your resume ready, create the perfect pitch and send it to potential clients.